felix-gradr/LLM-test/pending_tasks.md

 - [2025-07-19T14:53:15.980772] Here are three small, high-leverage chores that will substantially harden your system and guard against complete failure:
 - [2025-07-19T14:56:16.461749] Here are three small, high-impact tasks to get us unstuck and driving continuous progress:
 - [2025-07-19T15:21:57.366876] Here are three small, high-leverage tasks you can tackle next to drive the system forward:
+- [2025-07-19T15:25:45.676773] Here are three bite-sized, high-impact tasks that will kick-start your long-term strategy and enforce “no repeats” by logging exactly what changed each run: